shyaboi/shyaboi/README.md

 - 🔭 I’m currently working on APIs and drive bys
 - 🌱 I’m currently learning mor Python, and Node
-- 👯 I’m looking to collaborate on https://github.com/shyaboi/openflagsapi
+- 👯 I’m looking to collaborate on [Open Flags API](https://github.com/shyaboi/openflagsapi)
 - 🤔 I’m looking for help with https://github.com/shyaboi/openflagsapi
 - 💬 Ask me about anything
 - 📫 How to reach me: https://ianss.dev/contact